Azure-Samples/event-grid-dotnet-publish-consume-events/README.md

 urlFragment: event-grid-dotnet-publish-consume-events
 ---

+***DISCLAIMER: The data plane samples in this repo are for Microsoft.Azure.EventGrid v3 (3.x).
+For the samples for Azure.Messaging.EventGrid v4 (4.x and above) please visit here.
+This repo is archived since v4 has become stable.
+For management plane samples, please visit [here](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/eventgrid/Azure.Messaging.EventGrid/samples/README.md).***

+***DISCLAIMER: If you are looking to migrate from Microsoft.Azure.EventGrid v3(3.x) to Azure.Messaging.EventGrid v4(4.x), we suggest getting started at the [migration guide](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/eventgrid/Azure.Messaging.EventGrid/MigrationGuide.md).***

 # Microsoft Azure Event Grid Publish/Consume Samples for C#

 This contains C# samples for publishing events to Azure Event Grid and consuming events from Azure Event Grid.
 It also contains a set of management samples that demonstrates how to manage topics and event subscriptions.